julie-ng/cosmosdb-mongoose-example/README.md

 [INFO] Disconnected, bye bye
 ```

+This repository guides you through the examples.
+It is recommended to [browse through on GitHub.com](https://github.com/julie-ng/cosmosdb-mongoose-example/) before trying out the code.

+Note: some code is from [the official azure docs](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-mongoose).
+It was fixed, updated for 2019 and adds CI to ensure the example remains working.

 ## Step 1 - Create a Cosmos DB in Azure Portal

 1. Login to [https://portal.azure.com &rarr;](https://portal.azure.com)